AckerApple/pdfbox-cli-wrap/README.md

 - [Resources](#resources)

 ## Purpose
 If you've looked into documentation for secure storage of PDFs, you know you need certificate based security for your PDFs.
-Many third-party websites discourage and make it seem as though you need to rely them for PDF document storage.
+Many third-party websites discourage and make it seem as though you need to rely on them for PDF document storage.
 This is because thier is money in securing documents.
-Do it yourself.
-Be a pioneer of and in your time!
+Do it yourself!

 ## Examples

 ### Encrypt Decrypt by Password
+A great place to start before moving on to certificate based cryptography

 ```
 const pdfboxCliWrap = require('pdfbox-cli-wrap')